 Federal incentives should be used to support the application of uniform standards and a national system of interoperability that recognizes the important role of medical homes by electronically connecting patients with their family physicians and other medical-home care team members.
 Health information technology must facilitate efficient information sharing without undue financial or administrative burden on physician practices, regardless of the size of the facility or care setting.
 Policies governing the release of health information should consider the health and emotional wellbeing of patients.

 Prioritize financial and technical support for practices caring for historically underserved and marginalized populations and those at greatest risk for adverse health outcomes to advance equitable access to high-quality, connected care.
 Additionally, programs and incentives to support adoption of interoperable HIT systems should consider the unique needs of small, rural, and independent physician practices which have historically lagged in adoption due to resource constraints.

-- Ensure privacy protections apply to all parties who store, organize, manage, and transfer patients’ personal health information, not only to HIPAA -covered entities.
-(2007) (2012 COD)
+Privacy protections must apply to all parties that store, organize, manage, and transfer patients’ personal health information, not only to Health Insurance Portability and Accountability Act -covered entities.